Ground penetrating radar training using professional GPR survey equipment

 Module 2 covers post processing with Object Mapper software, including CAD export and Google Maps integration.
 Delegates leave able to process and interpret their own survey data.

 Open course dates available at Sygma's Wigan training centre.
 Private in-house bookings arranged to suit your team and location.
-Contact us to discuss which module or combination is right for you.
+Our GPR experts will help you choose the right module or combination to elevate your ground penetrating radar surveying skills.